fleshgordo/flashcards/README.md

+# Scribus flashcard creator

+Creates flashcards or any other card deck with front and backside for double-side print.

+- Needs a CSV file __cards.csv__ for content in format: ```Text frontside, Text Backside\n``` See example.csv

-# flashcards
+# Howto

-Flashcards with scribus
+Open in scribus as executable script.
+Select .py file and run code.